ghik/opinionated-scala/Generics-and-type-members.md

 #### What goes in and out

-When a class has a type parameter, looking into its usages inside this class we can determine whether the generic value goes "in" or "out" of the class (or both).
+When a class has a type parameter, looking into its usages inside this class we can determine whether the generic value goes "in" or "out" of the class (or both or neither).
 In the case of `Box[T]` the `T` goes both "out" and "in" because we can both access and modify the `value` field.
 But if `Box` was immutable, the parameter `T` would only go "out", e.g.

 ```